Melchior Adam Weikard: Adult life

 In 1790, the third edition of Der Philosophische Arzt [The Philosophical Doctor] by Melchior Adam Weikard was published.
 The first edition was published in 1775 and there was a second edition as well.
 The first and second editions of the textbook were published anonymously.
 Although, back then and now, many believe that Weikard wrote them.
 Anonymously writing the book may have been a good idea since the book was not well received.
 Weikard's reputation sank and it was recorded that his friends were fearful of the public backlash to being seen with him.

-The church condemned the book for criticizing its remedies.
+The church condemned the book for criticizing its remedies [evidence for this?].
 Journal articles of the time were particularly harsh towards the book.
 Though the backlash was sharp, it did not seem to matter all that much because the book had enough success to have at least one more edition published.
 Through all the public outrage, Weikard's patron, Prince Heinrich von Bibra remained supportive.
 Many were not happy with this outcome, so the prince issued a decree prohibiting the textbook.
 Though he did not punish Weikard directly and even went on to financially support his retirement.

 He continued to have success in his career as well.
 Weikard was the Physician-in-ordinary at the Russian court for Catharine II in 1784.
 While there, he was appointed to State Council and served in the position until he left of his own accord in 1789.
 In 1791 he became the personal physician of Prince-Bishop Karl Theodor von Dalberg of Mainz but stopped shortly after in 1792.
 Weikard then went to Mannheim to practice medicine, and two years later moved to Heilbronn.
 After that, he became the Imperial Chief Physician to Tsar Paul in Russia.
 He then retired to his home and became a Privy Councilor, Director of the Medical Institutes.